-Omalizumab was licensed in New Zealand as an add-on therapy for patients with severe, persistent allergic asthma and for patients 12 years of age or older with severe chronic spontaneous urticaria that remain symptomatic despite H1-antihistamine treatment.
+Omalizumab is licensed in New Zealand as an add-on therapy for patients with severe, persistent allergic asthma, and for patients 12 years of age or older with severe chronic spontaneous urticaria that remain symptomatic despite H1-antihistamine treatment.
 It is funded by New Zealand's Pharmaceutical Management Agency (PHARMAC) on special authority application under certain circumstances.

-Results of three several phase III trials ASTERIA I, ASTERIA II, and GLACIAL trials support the efficacy of omalizumab in chronic spontaneous urticaria.
+Results of three phase III trials ASTERIA I, ASTERIA II, and GLACIAL trials support the efficacy of omalizumab in chronic spontaneous urticaria.

 This global, multicentre, randomised, double-blind, placebo-controlled study was funded by Genentech and Novartis Pharma; ClinicalTrials.gov number, NCT01292473.
 It has shown that omalizumab reduces symptoms in chronic urticaria.